Alexander Siloti: Biography

-Alexander Siloti was born on his father's estate near Kharkov, in the Russian Empire (now in Ukraine).
+Alexander Siloti was born on his father's estate near Kharkov in the Russian Empire (present-day Ukraine).
 He studied piano at the Moscow Conservatory with Nikolai Zverev from 1871, then from 1875 under Nikolai Rubinstein, brother of the more famous Anton Rubinstein; from that year he also studied counterpoint under Sergei Taneyev, harmony under Pyotr Ilyich Tchaikovsky, and theory under Nikolai Hubert.
 He graduated with the gold medal in Piano in 1881.
 He received some lessons from Anton Rubinstein after the death of Rubinstein's brother, Nikolai.
 After Siloti's graduation it was decided that he would be sent to Weimar, Germany on scholarship to further his studies with Franz Liszt, co-founding the Liszt-Verein in Leipzig, and making his professional debut on 19 November 1883.
-Returning to Russia in 1887, Siloti taught at the Moscow Conservatory, where his students included Alexander Goldenweiser, Konstantin Igumnov, Leonid Maximov, and his first cousin Sergei Rachmaninoff.
+Returning to Russia in 1887, Siloti taught at the Moscow Conservatory, where his students included Aleksandr Goldenweiser, Konstantin Igumnov, Leonid Maximov, and his first cousin Sergei Rachmaninoff.
 During this period he also began work as editor for Tchaikovsky, particularly on the First and Second piano concertos.

 Photoportrait of Alexander Siloti from page 299 of the May 1922 issue of "The Etude" Magazine.

 Siloti married Vera Tretyakova, herself a pianist and the daughter of the wealthy industrialist and art collector Pavel Tretyakov.
 He left his post at the Conservatory in May 1891, and from 1892 to 1900 lived and toured in Europe with his wife and young children.
 He also toured New York City, Boston, Cincinnati and Chicago in 1898.
 As a conductor Siloti gave the world premiere of Rachmaninoff's Piano Concerto No. 2 with the composer as soloist in 1901.
 From 1901 to 1903, he led the Moscow Philharmonic; from 1903 to 1917, he organized, financed, and conducted the influential Siloti Concerts in St Petersburg, collaborating with the critic and musicologist Alexander Ossovsky.
 He presented Leopold Auer, Pablo Casals, Feodor Chaliapin, George Enescu, Josef Hofmann, Wanda Landowska, Willem Mengelberg, Felix Mottl, Arthur Nikisch, Arnold Schoenberg and Felix Weingartner, and local and world premieres by Debussy, Elgar, Glazunov, Prokofiev, Rachmaninoff, Rimsky-Korsakov, Scriabin, Sibelius, Stravinsky and others.
 Ballet impresario Sergei Diaghilev first heard Stravinsky's music at one of the Siloti Concerts.